 - Federal Information Modernization Act of 2014 (FISMA)

 - National Institute of Standards and Technology (NIST) Privacy Standards

 AFRICOM also ensures that activities within the functional areas of:

 - Integrating with leadership, command directorates and staff to understand VA mission critical systems and where PHI/PII resides

 - Establishing privacy risk policy and best practices for information management and sharing information within DoD and partners

 - Training and educating the command staff on the implementation of privacy best practices

-- Integrating with cybersecurity and VA engineering efforts to ensure appropriate privacy protections are identified, acquired, and implemented
+- Integrating with cybersecurity and systems management efforts to ensure appropriate privacy protections are identified, acquired, and implemented

 - Ensuring that acquisitions instruments adhere to privacy best practices